Sunny752005/Sunny752005-intern-repo/docs-coding-task/git_understanding.md

 - Using a consistent structure (such as Conventional Commits) makes the commit history consistent and thus easier to scan and understand.

 2. How does a clear commit message help in team collaboration?
-- Clear commit messages let teammates quickly understand what changed without reading the full diff.
+- Clear commit messages allow for teammates to quickly identify and understand what changes have been made, without the need to read/scan the whole document for changes.
-- They speed up reviews because intent is obvious, reducing back-and-forth questions.
+- They also speed up the review process as it makes the intent clear.
-- Over time, they create a searchable project history that explains why decisions were made.
+- As the commits build up they create a searchable history of the project that explains why decisions were made.
-- Consistency also supports automated workflows like changelog generation and release notes.

 3. How can poor commit messages cause issues later?
 - Vague messages like “fixed stuff” make it difficult to trace the cause of bugs.